 Based on location, the five speakers are referred to as front, center, and surround speakers.

-The center speaker is crucial in any soundbar is a long thin bar-shaped cabinet that has multiple speakers embedded inside.
-It works as a surround sound system, as it reproduces dialogue.
-Unlike the other speakers, the center speaker has a flat and horizontal profile to allow it to sit above or below the television but tilted so that the sound gets delivered at ear level.
+The center speaker is crucial in any surround sound system, as it reproduces dialogue.
+Unlike the other speakers, the center speaker has a flat and horizontal profile to allow it to sit above or below the television but is tilted so that the sound gets delivered at ear level.

 It is possible to use any of the speakers as the center speaker; however, the bigger profile may not be ideal.